samvdjagt/wvdquickstart/customize.md

 * Commit your copy of the repository to a repository in your own account (NOTE: This repository must be public for the automation to work)
 * In your repository, go through the files and change all URLs with "samvdjagt/wvdquickstart" in it to point towards your repository.
 You will have to do this in the following files: *devopssetup.ps1, wvdsessionhost.parameters.template.json, Invoke-GeneralDeployment.ps1,* and the main ARM template's *deploy.json.*.
 Additionally, for the "Deploy to Azure" button to work properly, you should change the URL in the main Readme.MD.
 * You should now be able to customize anything you want.
 To customize the initial ARM deployment, you can make edits in the main folder's *deploy.json* file.

+### Example: Modify Custom Script Extensions
+In this example, we'll walk through the process of modifying the Custom Script Extensions (CSE) that are installed on the WVD VMs.
+These steps can be used to either modify an existing CSE, to add a new CSE, or to remove one.
+As explained in the <a href="repo" target="_blank">repository breakdown</a>, the custom script extensions are located in the <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/Uploads/WVDScripts" target="_blank">Uploads/WVDScripts</a> folder.
+As you can see there, there are currently four CSEs that are being installed on the VMs.
+These are also explained in the <a href="repo" target="_blank">repository breakdown</a>.

+Apart from the files in the WVDScripts folder, there are a couple of other components to keep in mind:
+* In <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/QS-WVD/static/templates/pipelineinput/wvdsessionhost.parameters.template.json" target="_blank">wvdsessionhost.parameters.template.json</a>